jacobproffer/blog/content/japanese/six-years-studying-japanese.md

 thumbnailAlt: ""
 ---

-Within the four years since I wrote [Two Years Studying Japanese]({{< ref "/japanese/two-years-studying-japanese" >}}), I've been to Japan twice and have continously studied Japanese every day.
+Within the four years since I wrote [Two Years Studying Japanese]({{< ref "/japanese/two-years-studying-japanese" >}}), I have studied Japanese every day.
+This commitment has helped me reach my goal of perusing stories and manga in Japanese.
+I've been able to use this knowledge on two further trips to Japan, which provided the opportunity to practice Japanese in real-world scenarios.
+In this post, I cover the tools which have aided me to reach this point with Japanese.

 ## WaniKani